joshuk/joshee-jekyll/_work/josh.ee.md

 Usually render blocking is [something that you would aim to avoid](https://web.dev/render-blocking-resources/), however in this situation it is exactly what I need.

-After this, all that's needed is a little button that the user can click to switch between light and dark mode.
-The code for this is relatively simple, though there are a couple of little quirks to note:
+After this, all that's needed is a button that the user can click to switch between light and dark mode.
+The code for this is relatively simple, though there are a couple of small quirks to note:

 {% highlight javascript %}
 document.querySelector('.colour-scheme-switch').addEventListener('click', () => {